Chrysler A engine

-The Chrysler A engine is a small-block V8 gasoline engine built by Chrysler with polyspherical combustion chambers.
-It was produced from 1956 until 1967, when it was replaced by the wedge-head LA engine, although the LA was in production alongside the A from 1964 - 1967.
-It is not related to the hemispherical-head Hemi engine of the 1950s.
+The Chrysler A engine is an OHV small-block V8 gasoline engine built by Chrysler from 1956 until 1967.
+It featured polyspherical combustion chambers, and was offered in displacements from 276.1 cuin to 325.2 cuin, and in various high-power configurations.
+It began to be replaced by the wedge-head LA engine in 1964, and is not related to the hemispherical-head Hemi engine of the 1950s or 1960s.

-The A engine was first released in 1956 and was used exclusively in Plymouths until 1958 and in Chryslers and Dodges from 1959 on.
-The Desoto and Dodge 270/315/325 poly was not related to the Plymouth Polys, using the same bottom end as the Dodge and Desoto Red Ram Hemi, but utilizing similar head architecture.
-The cylinder bore center distance is 4.46 in, larger than the earlier Dodge-based poly engines.
-The A engine formed the design basis of its successor, the LA engine, evidenced in the many parts that interchange between the two engine families.
+The A engine was released in 1956, and was used exclusively in Plymouths until 1958 and in Chryslers and Dodges from 1959 on.
+The DeSoto and Dodge 270/315/325 poly used similar head architecture but was not related to the Plymouth A Engine, using its own heads and the same bottom end as the Dodge and Desoto Red Ram Hemi.
+The A engine cylinder bore center distance is 4.46 in, larger than the earlier Dodge-based poly engines.
+The A engine formed the design basis of the Chrysler LA engine, evidenced in the many parts that interchange between the two engine families.